 The Associate Dean for Academic Affairs must approve overloads for non-Honor students.
-If you take over 16 credits, the overload charge is $475 per credit.
+If you take over 18 credits, you may be responsible for the overload charge.
+(Cannot be due to a science lab)*

-Go to Student Affairs.
+Go to Student Affairs or Financial Aid to start the withdrawal process.
 There is a form there for you to fill out.
 Several signatures are required.
 Turn the form back into Student Affairs.
 They will send it to the Registrar’s Office.
 Failure to submit the form can result in failing grades.

-You must obtain a request to audit a course before the course begins.
+You must obtain a request to audit a course from the registrars office before the course begins.
 Audits are billed the same as regular courses.

 Classification is based on your total credits at the end of the last grading period.
 The classification is as follows: